LaunchCodeEducation/lchs/src/chapters/databases-part2/home-page.rst

 Remember that our goal is to get the game working, so we will keep this page simple for now.
 We can always make improvements and add other features later!

-Open the Minesweeper project and code along with the video as we build the HTML
+Open your Minesweeper project and code along with the video as we build the HTML template:
-template:

 .. raw:: html